-While many courses converted to online classes this semester, we are pleased to offer this one in person with face-to-face instruction.
-Read more below about how we how we will comply with with CDC and EPCC health guidelines.
+While many courses have converted to online classes, we are pleased to offer this one in person with face-to-face instruction.
+Read more below about how we will comply with CDC and EPCC health guidelines.

 New Procedures to Comply with CDC and EPCC Guidelines

 - Teachers and students will be provided with a list of these required procedures to facilitate their enforcement.

 - Students will be asked to not come to class if they do not feel well or are experiencing any symptoms.